ak-run/lets-get-quizzical/README.md

 ## Acknowledgments
 The questions for the quiz come from [The Trivia API](https://the-trivia-api.com/), a great free resource of questions in various categories.

+Thank you to [Code First Girls](https://codefirstgirls.com/) and all our instructors